 Consider the cost of doing nothing.
 If you send your child off to college not prepared to deal with unstructured time, how likely will they be in the 60% that fail to graduate college?
 Consider the cost of wasted tuition, wasted time, and the cost of supporting your child back at home if they fail to thrive.
 Investing in Summerland Camps is insignificant compared to the cost of failure.

-At Summerland Camps, we focus on teaching coping skills and develop insight – something no pill has the ability to do.
+At Summerland Camps, we focus on teaching coping skills and developing insight – something no pill has the ability to do.
 We also take a positive approach.
 We don’t see your child as “broken” – they simply need to learn new skills and develop new habits.
 Punitive programs that seek to tear a child down and rebuild them can result in a child simply pushing back harder than before.

 Be careful about choosing any program that lacks a clinical underpinning.
 An affordable boot camp is not so affordable if the program makes no long-term changes.
 As you can see on the Summerland Camps website, we are proud of our motivating, positive, and scientifically based strategy for long-lasting change.
 The Summerland Camps strategy was developed by gathering scientific research on what works for troubled teens.
-A so-called affordable boot camp would not save families any money if the child returns home with no behavioral plan or aftercare program.
+A so-called affordable boot camp would not save families any money if the child returns home with no behavioral plan.
 You have to ask yourself, “If my child is going to be resistant to the program, and if there is no therapy component, how likely is it that the program will make any long-term change?”
 At Summerland Camps, we’ve put a ton of time and effort into this very issue.
-You cannot find a more positive or motivating therapy program, and we are so focused on outcomes are giving away 90-days of aftercare for a limited time because we know aftercare is one of the most important components of effective programs like Summerland Camps.
+You cannot find a more positive or motivating therapy program.